MoonDreamers

-MoonDreamers is an American animated television series that aired in 1986 as part of the My Little Pony 'n Friends lineup.
+MoonDreamers is an American short-lived animated television series that aired in 1986 as part of the My Little Pony 'n Friends lineup.

 My Little Pony aired the first 15 minutes and the second half rotated among MoonDreamers, Potato Head Kids and The Glo Friends, all of which promoted toys from Hasbro.

 Plot

 The Moondreamers are a group of celestial people who create and deliver pleasant dreams to Earth children.
 Their main enemy is the evil Queen Scowlene who attempts to keep everyone awake at night with her nightmare crystals.